 Honey Sesame Dark Chocolate Bark

 Yes, if you want to use milk or white chocolate both of these would also be delicious!

 Yes, feel free to swap out different seeds if you prefer sunflower seeds or black sesame seeds instead.
+You could also replace some of the seeds with nuts like almonds, walnuts, or cashews.

+Honey Sesame Dark Chocolate Bark